+We have audited:

-We have audited the financial statements of the Trust on pages 10 to 20, that comprise the statement of financial position as at 30 June 2022, the statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.
+- the financial statements of the Trust on pages 10 to 20, that comprise the statement of financial position as at 30 June 2023, the statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information; and - the statement of performance of the Trust on page 9.

-In our opinion, the financial statements of the Trust:
+In our opinion:

-- present fairly, in all material respects: - o its financial position as at 30 June 2022; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards with disclosure concessions
+- the financial statements of the Trust on pages 10 to 20, which have been prepared on a disestablishment basis: - o present fairly, in all material respects: - its financial position as at 30 June 2023; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards with disclosure concessions; and - the statement of performance of the Trust on page 9, which has been prepared on a disestablishment basis: - presents fairly, in all material respects, the Trust's performance for the year ended 30 June 2023; and - o complies with generally accepted accounting practice in New Zealand.

-Our audit was completed on 30 November 2022.
+Our audit was completed on 3 September 2023.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below.
-In addition, we outline the responsibilities of the Trustees and our responsibilities relating to the financial statements, we comment on other information, and we explain our independence.
+The basis for our opinion is explained below and we draw attention to the preparation of financial statements on a disestablishment basis.
+In addition, we outline the responsibilities of the Trustees and our responsibilities relating to the financial statements and statement of performance, we comment on other information, and we explain our independence.